-On this day in 1946, an undersea earthquake off the Alaskan coast triggers a massive tsunami that kills 159 people in Hawaii.
+On April 1, 1946, an undersea earthquake off the Alaskan coast triggers a massive tsunami that kills 159 people in Hawaii.

 In the middle of the night, 13,000 feet beneath the ocean surface, a 7.4-magnitude tremor was recorded in the North Pacific.
 (The nearest land was Unimak Island, part of the Aleutian chain.)
 The quake triggered devastating tidal waves throughout the Pacific, particularly in Hawaii.